OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 table: Paste Commands

 # Changing Your Password
-It is important to change from the temporary password you receive when you open an account, to a password that you set.
+It is important to change your password when you log in the first time.
 Change your password using the `passwd` command.

 > Be on your guard against phishing emails.
-No HPCC employee will ever ask you for your password.
+HPCC employees will never ask you for your password.

-- Once you are logged in, type `passwd`.
+- After logging in, type `passwd`.
 - Enter your old password, then your new password twice.
 > Nothing will display while you type your password.
 This is a security feature.
 - Please use a **strong** password.